 This post may contain affiliate links.
 Read my disclosure policy.

 As everyone is staying home, working from home and homeschooling, people are cooking way more often and looking to improve their cooking skills.
 You all have been asking for more simple and delicious recipes that come together fast and have minimal ingredients.
-This steak recipe is so satisfying and will impress your entire family.
+This garlic butter steak recipe is so satisfying and will impress your entire family.

 The BEST Pan-Seared Steak